ygemici/osz/docs/memory.md

 |     x ..
 4G-1   | process | shared libraries (read only / read/write) |
 |    4G ..
 2^56   | process | dynamically allocated bss memory (growing upwards, read/write) |

-Normal userspace processes do not have any MMIO, only physical RAM can be mapped in their bss segment.
+Normal userspace tasks do not have any MMIO, only physical RAM can be mapped in their bss segment.
 If two mappings are identical save the TCB and message queue, their threads belong to the same process.

 The maximum number of pending events in a queue is a boot time parameter and can be set in [etc/CONFIG](https://github.com/bztsrc/osz/tree/master/etc/CONFIG) with "nrmqmax".
 It's given